Who We Are and What We Believe

 Grace Bible Church was established in 1933 as a local fellowship of believers who have one final authoritative standard for faith and conduct – the Bible.
 Grace is independent and non-denominational, embracing the biblical teachings of historically confessing evangelicals.
 Our understanding of the basic Bible truths aligns with what might be summarized in the ancient Creeds and in the New Hampshire Confession, and the First London Confession (1646).

-Here is a brief summary of our core beliefs.
+Here is a brief summary of our core beliefs and our Articles of Faith.

 Sole basis of our faith is the Bible